 Once known as the “City That Lit the World,” New Bedford was the largest exporter of whale oil and the richest city in the country until just after the Civil War.
 Hundreds of whaling ships launched from the harbor, inspiring the famous Melville novel Moby Dick, which is read aloud in its entirety each January at the New Bedford Whaling Museum, also just steps from the waterfront.

 This splendid museum provides a thorough look at the history of whaling in New Bedford through thousands of artifacts, artwork and exhibits.
 Kids will love the half-scale model of the whaling barque Lagoda and the massive whale skeletons suspended from the ceiling in the lobby.

 Aside from its rich history, the downtown area thrives with restaurants, shops and galleries.
 In fact, there are some 20 eateries and 15 galleries within a five-block radius of the waterfront.
-Also of interest are the Ocean Explorium, where families can learn about the sea and science, and the Zeiterion Performing Arts Center, which hosts live musical performances, plays, comedy acts and more throughout the year.
+Also of interest are the Buttonwoods Park Zoo, where families can learn about the sea and science as well as other animal habitats, and the Zeiterion Performing Arts Center, which hosts live musical performances, plays, comedy acts and more throughout the year.